Toy piano: History

-Use in musical performance and popular culture
+Use in musical performance

 Though originally made as a child's toy, the toy piano has been used in serious classical and contemporary musical contexts.
 The most famous example is the "Suite for Toy Piano" (1948) by John Cage.
 Other works in classical music for the instrument include "Ancient Voices of Children" by George Crumb and a number of pieces by Mauricio Kagel.
 "Streicher, Tasti et Bizarreries" (2019) by Bijan Olia uses toy piano and melodica in addition to piano quartet.
-Steve Beresford has used toy pianos (along with many other toy instruments) in his improvised music.
+A toy piano is also a distinctive instrument in the opening credits music for Dexter.